ConsBiol-unibern/SDMtune/README.md

 Installation
 ------------

-You can get the latest development version from github:
+You can install the latest development version from github:

 ``` r
 devtools::install_github("sgvignali/SDMtune")